-49 Source: DAT qualitative survey CCP question 15 (12 responses).
+56 Source: DAT qualitative survey CCP question 15 (12 responses).

-It should be noted in the context of withdrawals from client clearing service provision and the risk of loss of access to central clearing, survey responses indicate that there is a significant gap between the average time responding clients report it would take to gain access to clearing (6.7 months) and the average termination notice period given by the client clearing service provider (less than 3 months), as shown in Figure E.6.
-Such a gap could leave many clients unable to access clearing if their contracts were terminated, particularly as many clients report that they do not have a backup clearing service provider.
+It should be noted in the context of withdrawals from client clearing service provision and the risk of loss of access to central clearing, survey responses indicate that there is a significant gap between the average time responding clients report it would take to gain access to clearing (6.7 months) and the average termination notice period given by the client clearing service provider (less than 3 months), as shown in Figure E.5.
+Such a gap could leave many clients unable to access clearing if their contract with their service provider is terminated, particularly as many clients report that they do not have a back-up clearing service provider.
+This has led some market participants to express the concern about the uncertainty they may face regarding future access to central clearing, especially in stressed conditions.
+They suggest that client clearing may not provide them with sufficient certainty regarding their contracts and that this may constrain their hedging activity.

 Responses to the DAT qualitative survey also suggest that many market participants have concerns over whether their portfolios would be ported after the default of their client clearing service provider.
 Amongst clients, some 41% (of 43 client respondents) said they expect they would lose access to the cleared OTC derivatives market (either permanently or temporarily) or have their positions closed out by the CCP.
-A further 18% believed that they would only be able to port successfully by paying higher clearing fees, as Figure E.7 reports.
+A further 18% believed that they would only be able to port successfully by paying higher clearing fees, as Figure E.6 reports.

-Figure E.7 Views on the impact on client cleared OTC derivatives activity if the client's main clearing service provide were to default
+Figure E.6 Views on the impact on client cleared OTC derivatives activity if the client's main clearing service provide were to default